hdShang/arxiv-daily/docs/cs-LG/2025-05-31/papers/250600482v1-benchhub-a-unified-benchmark-suite-for-holistic-and-customizable-llm.md

 ---
 layout: default
-title: BenchHub: A Unified Benchmark Suite for Holistic and Customizable LLM Evaluation
+title: "BenchHub: A Unified Benchmark Suite for Holistic and Customizable LLM Evaluation"
 ---

 # BenchHub: A Unified Benchmark Suite for Holistic and Customizable LLM Evaluation